RoboCupAtHomeJP/Rule2019/gogetit_en.md

 1. **Traning Phase**
     * After the door opened, the robot and a team member (teacher) enter the arena.

-    * The teacher teaches features, names, locations and so on of five unknown objects.
+    * The teacher teaches features, names, locations and so on of three unknown objects.
 The teacher can use any methods for teaching that do not conflict with the rules of RoboCup@Home.
 Therefore, the following methods are not allowed.

         - Input from external devices such as keyboard, mouse, touchpad, laptop pc and smart phone.

     * After the teaching, the robot moves to the designated position and the team member declares the end of training phase.

 3. **Test Phase**
-    Following procedure is repeated five times:
+    Following procedure is repeated three times:

     * The referee generates a sentence "Bring me \*. " to have the robot bring an object.
 The generated sentence includes words (e.g. object's categories, visual features, object's locations) to identify the object in the environment.
 Words used in the sentence is not opened.
 Examples of the sentences are as follows: